ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 ```

-A code like this which does a recursive call just before @return@ is called a
+A code like this which does a recursive call just before `return` is called a
 tail recursion.
-It is known that this can generally be converted to @goto@.
+It is known that this can generally be converted to `goto`.
 This method is often used when optimizing.
 As for Scheme, it is defined in specifications that tail recursions must be
 removed by language processors.
 This is because recursions are often used
 instead of loops in Lisp-like languages.

-However, be careful that tail recursions are only when "calling just before @return@".
+However, be careful that tail recursions are only when "calling just before `return`".
-For example, take a look at the @NODE_IF@ of @value_expr()@,
+For example, take a look at the `NODE_IF` of `value_expr()`,